ashleyzhang0000/ashleyzhang0000.github.io/Past_Projects.md

 This is a project I have done at Data Science Society at Berkeley, one of the most popular data science clubs, incorporating with the SF unicorn company, SoFi.
 This is a perfect project using data science skills to solve real problems that are happening in finance industry.
 The most central goal is to reduce user retention rate by analyzing different products, using mahcine learning models, as well as giving recommendations.

-You can read part of the output here .[SoFi: User Retention Rate]
+You can read part of the output here .[SoFi: User Retention Rate](/assets/SoFi_Project_Overview.pdf)

 3: Predict Wine Qualities(Course Project)